Apiglio/SketchupScriptTool/README.md

 + only contains one module named Proj

-**Trans** is for some advanced moving operation such as randon moving
+**Trans** is for transforming and shaping in some complex way
 + Trans::Reduction uses simpler shape to describe a common shape
 + Trans::Rand is random moving
++ Trans::Curve is for drawing curve

 **Cam** is for camera action
 + only contains one module named Cam yet